daniel-furman/daniel-furman.github.io/content/_index.md

 # About

 A challenge-driven data scientist primarily interested in predictive analytics and probabilistic machine learning.
-My professional and research experience is mainly in Python and R, spanning the full-stack from data mining to algorithm development.
+My professional experience is mainly in Python and R, spanning the full-stack from data mining to algorithm development.

-I enjoy surfing, golfing, climbing, playing guitar, reading, and volunteering in my spare time.
+In my spare time I enjoy surfing, golfing, climbing, playing guitar, reading, and volunteering.

 ---